gersbandfilho/Aoe3DE-noIntroCinematics-Toolkit/README.md

 It can be useful when you can't open the game due to a glitched process, or when you lose and—in a fit of anger—need to leave the match/game immediately.

 ## Aditional information
-The resolution changer files come with a simplified "installation process" that allows you to create your own executable, should you wish to do so.
-This is not required for operation; you can simply use the pre-existing executables launched via the shortcuts.
+The resolution changer files come with a simplified "installation process" that allows you to create your own executable.